Chengdu Tianfu International Airport: Airlines and destinations

 Tianfu International Airport is a major base for Air China.
 The flag carrier operates maintenance facilities, a 1,500-bed staff hostel, and a 2950 m2 lounge at the airport.
 Due to the COVID-19 pandemic, the airport did not operate international flights until 26 March 2023, taking over most international and cargo routes from Shuangliu International Airport, with the latter specializing in domestic flights.
 Beginning on 28 March 2023, Air China will change the flight to Taipei Taoyuan from Chengdu Shuangliu to Chengdu Tianfu.

+Effective from 30 July 2026, some flights from these airlines will be transferred in batches from Terminal 1 of Tianfu Airport to Terminal 1 of Shuangliu Airport: